gazzamc/The-Expanse-RESTful-API/README.md

 - If you use the pagination filter `offset` and go out of range of the results you will get a `404` error message `"Page does not exist"`.
 - If your filter search is successful you will get a `count` of the resources matching your query.
 The `id` and the `name` of the query in JSON.
     - Except for the `offset` filter, this will simply show you the next 25 results after your set offset.
 So it will return like a normal endpoint search.

+##### Site functionality
+- All links were tested and they work as intended, all external links have `target="_blank"` and open a separate tab.
+- All menu links on the documentation page scroll to the appropriate content.
+- All elements are responsive when changing resolutions in chrome dev tools.
+- Example code/JSON scales with resolution on documentation page.
+- Back to top button works as intended and doesnt block content.
+- No elements/content overlaps when changing resolutions.

 #### API